 6. Signature of municipality's contracting authority or authorized representative:

+And the state of t

 7. Email address of contracting authority or authorized representative of the municipality (this email address may be used to send municipal notices pursuant to 935 CMR 500.102(1) and 501.102(1).):

 MorseA@Holyoke.org

 8. Host community agreement execution date:

 The property of the state of th